GeodeArc/GeoDots/README.md

 </div>

 <div align="center">
-  <p>⚠ This is an VERY VERY unfinished project!
+  <p>⚠️ This is a VERY VERY unfinished project!
 While it should be installable, you may run into issues.</p>
   <p>❤️ Many things arent finished, stay tuned for more!</p>
 </div>